-In this episode, I talk about the craziness of the workforce as it relates to swimming or sports clubs in general.
+In this episode, delve into the workforce challenges of swimming or sports clubs and the impact of being short-staffed on their operations.
 Now I know a lot of clubs are facing challenges getting the right staff, mainly, namely coaches.

 This is the Your Sports Resource Podcast.
 Where each week, you’ll learn actionable strategies that you can implement so the operations of your club support your coaching staff and the direction of your organization.
 We are committed to excellence in Youth Sports Leadership.
 Let’s get started.